swcarpentry/make-novice/episodes/03-variables.md

 - "Use `$<` to refer to the first dependency of the current rule."
 ---

-After the exercise at the end of the previous part, our Makefile look like this:
+After the exercise at the end of the previous episode, our Makefile looked like this:

 ~~~
 # Generate summary table.